RH-ISAC/intel-integrations/trustar/README.md

 ```

 ## Legacy Script Config Instructions:
-Initial version of the Integration scripts used seperate config files to store credentials for each service (*trustar.conf/trustar2.conf*) these instructions pertain to setting those up
+Initial versions of the integration scripts used seperate config files to store credentials for each service (*trustar.conf/trustar2.conf*) these instructions pertain to setting those up
 A valid **trustar2.conf** file is the easiest way to setup access and authentication to the TruSTAR API.
 (If you are using the 1.3 version of the API use the Trustar_example.conf example in the /v1.3/ Directory )
 1. Make a copy of **trustar2_example.conf** and name the copy **trustar2.conf**
 2. Lookup your TruSTAR API Key and API Secret in TruSTAR station